wso2/docs-choreo-dev/en/developer-docs/docs/administer/configure-a-custom-domain-for-your-organization.md

     ![Approved custom URL](../assets/img/administer/configure-domain/approved-custom-url.png)

 !!! info "Note"
      By default, any user with the `Manage URL Mappings` permission can deploy custom URL mappings.
-For better governance, you can configure an approval process for URL mappings using [Choreo Workflows](./configure-approvals-for-choreo-workflows.md).
+For better governance, you can configure an approval process for URL mappings using [{{ product_name }} Workflows](./configure-approvals-for-choreo-workflows.md).

    Once deployed, both the custom URL and the default URL can be used to access the component.